JamesRyanVan/Python-PacManAI/README.md

 Search implements depth-first, breadth-first, uniform cost, and A* search algorithms.
 These algorithms are used to solve navigation and traveling salesman problems in the Pacman world.
 These search alogorithms use functions from a node class, which helps store and track data.

-To read the full search project details and problems, download search.html from the instructions folder.
+To read the full search project details and problems, [click here](http://jamesryanvan.github.io/Python-PacManAI/instructions/search.html).

 ##### To test search.py, you can use the following commands (easy to hard mazes):